BuaBook/sf-et-fuel-sdk/README.md

 This repository has some classes that we've found useful when developing against the ExactTarget API.

 You can download the library here.
+JavaDoc can be found on [BuaBook.github.io](http://buabook.github.io/javadoc/sf-et-fuel-sdk/).

 To-do:

 * Release to Maven Central
-* Provide JavaDoc reference online

 ## Included Classes